dbt-labs/docs.getdbt.com/website/docs/reference/artifacts/other-artifacts.md

 There are two reasons why `semantic_manifest.json` exists alongside `manifest.json`:

 - Deserialization: `dbt-core` and MetricFlow use different libraries for handling data serialization.
 - Efficiency and performance: MetricFlow and the dbt Semantic Layer need specific semantic details from the manifest.
-This means by trimming down the information into `semantic_manifest.json`, the process becomes more efficient and enables quicker data handling between `dbt-core` and MetricFlow.
+By trimming down the information printed into `semantic_manifest.json`, the process becomes more efficient and enables faster data handling between `dbt-core` and MetricFlow.